tinne26/kage-desk/docs/tutorials/texels.md

 ## Texels in Kage

 > [!WARNING]
-> **Since the addition of pixels mode in Ebitengine v2.6.0, the content of this page is no longer relevant; it's offered only for historical context**.
+> **_Since the addition of pixels mode in Ebitengine v2.6.0, the content of this page is no longer relevant; it's preserved only for historical context_**.

 From working with Ebitengine you will know that its graphical API is based around "images".
 Images are simply arrays of pixels with 4 channels (red, green, blue, alpha) per pixel.
 Images also have an integer width and height, in pixels.